Koha-Community/kohadocs/source/opac.rst

    |image986|

--  Depending on the rules you set regarding item specific holds in your :ref:`circulation and fines rules <circulation-and-fine-rules-label>` the patron will be allowed to choose whether to place the hold on the next available copy and/or a specific copy
+-  Depending on the rules you set regarding item specific holds in your :ref:`circulation and fines rules <circulation-and-fines-rules-label>` the patron will be allowed to choose whether to place the hold on the next available copy and/or a specific copy.

    |image987|

 After clicking the 'Place hold' button the patron will be brought to their account page where they'll see all of the items they have on hold.

-.. _enhanced-content-label:
+.. _enhanced-content-opac-label:

 Enhanced content
 -------------------------------------------